Comparison of Anomaly Detectors: Context Matters: Compared methods

 Recall the role of the discriminator is to discriminate \textit{generated} samples from \textit{real} ones.
 Since the generator is trained to generate samples with a high discriminator score, it seems logical to use the discriminator to score anomalies

 which is used e.g. in~\citep{liu2019generative}.
 The common critique is that the discriminator was not trained to recognize an arbitrary distribution of the anomalies, but only that of the latent transformed by the generator.
 Thus it may fail to recognize anomalous samples of interest.
-AnoGAN~\citep{schlegl2017unsupervised} recognizes this flaw and proposes to augment the discriminator loss~\eqref{eq:fmloss} for training and an iterative procedure that searches for the latent code $z$ most likely to generate the tested sample to identify anomalous images.
+AnoGAN recognizes this flaw and proposes to augment the discriminator loss~\eqref{eq:fmloss} for training and an iterative procedure that searches for the latent code $z$ most likely to generate the tested sample to identify anomalous images.
 However, this procedure is computationally expensive.
-Its sequel, f(ast)AnoGAN~\citep{schleglFAnoGANFastUnsupervised2019}, uses Wasserstein GAN with gradient penalization~\citep{gulrajani2017improved} to improve stability of stability and adds $q(z|x)$ to find $z$ closest to given $x$ in $q(x|z)$ faster.
+Its sequel, f(ast)AnoGAN~\citep{schleglFAnoGANFastUnsupervised2019}, uses Wasserstein GAN with gradient penalization~\citep{gulrajani2017improved} to improve stability and adds $q(z|x)$ to find $z$ closest to given $x$ in $q(x|z)$ faster.
 The anomaly score of fAnoGAN is a combination of discriminator score and feature-matching loss.

 Multiple-Objective Generative Adversarial Active Learning (MOGAAL)~\citep{liu2019generative}, train $k$ generators against a single discriminator on input data divided into $k$ subsets.
 The usual discriminator score in Equation~\eqref{eq:disc_score} is used to test new samples.

-Other anomaly detection models derived from GAN certainly exist~\citep{zenatiEfficientGANBasedAnomaly2018, kliger2018novelty, perera2019ocgan}, however, it seems that autoencoder-based models are more popular for anomaly detection.
-Those included should be good representatives of SOTA, as we have selected those with good results in experimental comparisons.
+Other anomaly detection models derived from GAN include~\citep{zenatiEfficientGANBasedAnomaly2018, kliger2018novelty, perera2019ocgan}, however, it seems that autoencoder-based models are more popular for anomaly detection and our selected candidates are representative.